hat3ph/my_swaywm_setup/README.md

 # optional components installation
-my_swaywm_config=yes # set no if just want an empty swaywm setup audio=yes # set no if do not want to use pipewire audio server wireplumber=yes # set no if want to use pulseaudio-utils for pipewire audio management extra_pkg=yes # set no if do not want to install the extra packages nm=yes # set no if do not want to use network-manager for network interface management nano_config=yes # set no if do not want to configure nano text editor
+my_swaywm_config=yes # set no if just want an empty swaywm setup audio=yes # set no if do not want to use pipewire audio server extra_pkg=yes # set no if do not want to install the extra packages nm=yes # set no if do not want to use network-manager for network interface management nano_config=yes # set no if do not want to configure nano text editor